bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 As with previous iterations of Forest, Forest stores are

 - Quick to define
-- transactionally contain
+- transactional
-- allow actions to call each other with indfeinate depth for orchestration
+- allow actions to call each other with indefinite depth for orchestration
 - Can be used globally or locally
-- minimize view notification by only broacasting outside the outermost transaction
+- minimize view notification by only broadcasting outside the outermost transaction
-- produce synchromous change and can always be immediately inspected for current value
+- produce synchronous change and can always be immediately inspected for current value

 the principal change for Forest 3.0 is that the Engine is no longer a class instance defiend by the Forest library but (can be) a custom class with your own action definitions.
 It also has even fewer depenencies than the previous iteration.